highfive-devs/highfive/doc/developer_guide.md

 strategies are:

 - **find_package**: the standard way for finding dependencies in CMake.
-Usually the assumption is that HighFive was install properly, either systemwide or in a specific subdirectory.
+Usually the assumption is that HighFive was installed properly, either systemwide or in a specific subdirectory.
 HighFive is then found with `find_package` (or `find_dependency` when called from `*Config.cmake`).